 The larger estimate for middle school grades is consistent with the change in instruction after grade 5, as most schools transition from a single teacher per grade to teachers who specialize in certain subjects.
-This specialization, while it can be combined across middle school grades, usually requires hiring more teachers.
+This specialization usually requires hiring more teachers.
 Thus, the larger estimated number of middle school students necessary to overcome fixed costs is consistent with the increased specialization, though we note that the estimates are quite imprecise.
-For non-religious schools, on the other hand, we estimate a much smaller number of middle school students (5) per grade to cover costs.
-Our estimates for non-religious schools suffer from a small number of such schools and less variation in grade structure across schools.
-Our ability to separately identify μ{elem} from μ{mid} is thus limited.50
+For non-religious schools, we lack sufficient variation in grade structure across schools to identify the elementary and middle grade parameters separately, so we estimate a common parameter of 9 students per grade.

-Using our supply estimates, we predict that on average 1.6% of the private schools active in 2005-06 exited by 2009-10 because of the reform.
-We furthermore estimate that these exits lowered the policy's impact on welfare by 13%.
+Using our supply estimates, we predict that on average 1.7% of the private schools active in 2005-06 exited because of the reform.
+We furthermore estimate that these exits lowered the policy's impact on student welfare by 14%.